Explore health content from A to Z.

 I need information about...

-Fatigue is a common side effect of chemotherapy and radiation therapy.
-It can be caused by worry, lack of sleep, and poor appetite.
-Fatigue can also be a sign of anemia (a shortage of red blood cells).
-This could require medical treatment.
+Fatigue is common.
+It can be caused by worry, lack of sleep, or poor appetite.
+Fatigue can also be a sign of anemia, a shortage of red blood cells.
+You might need medical treatment for anemia.
 The tips below can help you feel better.

 Decide which tasks are most important.
 Do those first.

 Pass tasks along to others when you need to.
 Ask for help.

 Accept help when it’s offered.
 Tell people what they can do to help.
 For instance, you may need someone to fix a meal, fold clothes, or put gas in your car.

 Plan rest times.
 You may want to take a nap each day.
 Just sitting quietly for a few minutes can make you feel more rested.

 Relax before you try to sleep.
 Take a bath or read for a while.